gabrielmbrum/vibeOS/README.md

     interruptControl: triggered when a external event occurs.
     sysCall: triggered when a process's event occurs.

-from the integer obtained from one of the functions the core activate the responsible thread and the scheduler of the next process.

-    possible origins of the events:
+from the integer obtained from one of the functions, the core activate the responsible thread (with the scheduling of the next process). the possible origins of events are:

     - processInterrupt (triggered by processCreate() and the end of I/O operation)
     - semaphoreP (treatment of process locking)
     - semaphoreV (treatment of process unlocking)
     - DiskRequest (I/O request)
     - DiskFinish (sinalization of I/O end)
     - PrintRequest (printing call)
     - PrintFinish (end of printing)
     - memLoadReq (loading memory request)
     - memLoadFinish (end of load from memory)t
     - fsRequest (file system request)
     - fsFinish (end of fs request)
     - processCreate (create a process on BCP)
     - processFinish (pop a process of BCP)

 ## system functionality